 Beal’s Farm Charcuterie – Mangalitsa Air-Dried Ham

 The Mangalitsa is a Hungarian breed of domestic pig.
 According to Philip Beal (Beal’s Farm Charcuterie) who runs his own herd, “the flavour of their meat is incomparable with its creamy fat cover and hint of wild boar gaminess”.
-The ham, the winner of Best Product, British Charcuterie Live Awards 2018 is dry cured in salt and fresh herbs, then slowly air dried over a minimum of 12 months.
+The ham, the winner of Best Product, British Charcuterie Live Awards 2018 is dry cured in salt and fresh herbs.
+Then, it is slowly air dried over a minimum of 12 months.
 With a rich, deep flavour from the lean meat and a creaminess like no other from the fat.

 Products listed in the third row, from left to right.